Southern Italy 'Coast-to-Coast' Bike Challenge - from Puglia to the Cilento - BRPC

 Arrival: The tour starts in MONOPOLI which can easily be reached by train from either Bari or Brindisi, both cities with an international airport.
 From Rome (and many other cities) Bari, and thus Monopoli, can easily be reached.

-Departure: The tour ends after breakfast on day 8 in SCARIO.
+Departure: The tour ends in SCARIO, in the southern Cilento.
 A short transfer can bring you to the local train station from where Salerno and Naples are easily reachable.

 |15 March - 04 April 2020||€ 990||€ 270||€ 550||RESERVE YOUR PLACE|